Assessing LLM Reasoning Through Implicit Causal Chain Discovery in Climate Discourse: Diagnostic Evaluation

 \subsubsection{Human Assessment of Causal Chain Validity and Logical Coherence (A5)}

 The last evaluation setup includes a focused human evaluation with argumentation experts.
 We explore whether their judgments on the integrity of generated causal chains aligns with those of the LLMs.
 They also assess the logical coherence of the generated causal chains.
-We end by surveying them about the complexity of evaluating causal chains to gain insights into the feasibility of obtaining higher-quality chains from non-expert annotators, i.e., people who do not have extensive background on the topic of the causes and effect (in this study, climate change)\footnote{Details on chain selection procedure and screenshots of annotation forms will be included in the Supplementary Material.}.
+We end by surveying them about the complexity of evaluating causal chains to gain insights into the feasibility of obtaining higher-quality chains from non-expert annotators, i.e., people who do not have extensive background on the topic of the causes and effect (in this study, climate change)\footnote{Details on chain selection procedure and screenshots of annotation forms are included in the Appendix.}.

-\textbf{Sample selection} The human evaluation focuses on a curated selection of 36 causal chains for 18 CE pairs from PolarIs4CAUS; two chains per CE.
-All chains have been generated by o1, which is considered the best-performing model according to the cross-model evaluations in A4.
+\paragraph{Sample selection} The human evaluation focuses on a curated selection of 36 causal chains for 18 CE pairs from PolarIs4CAUS; two chains per CE.
+All chains have been generated by o1.
 We select the most agreed-upon \textit{maintained} and \textit{violated} chain per CE pair in terms of integrity, making sure that their lengths are approximately equal.
 Table \ref{tab:humaneval} shows two sets of chain pairs.

-\paragraph{Evaluation setup} The human evaluation took place in a controlled, in-person setting with 10 master's and PhD students from a Communication faculty.
+\paragraph{Evaluation setup} The human evaluation took place in a controlled, in-person setting with 10 master's and PhD students from a communication faculty.
 Each chain was independently judged by four participants.
 Participation was voluntary, and while students were informed the study concerned causal chain reasoning, they were not told the chains were LLM-generated to avoid bias.
 After receiving task instructions, which included a definition of a causal chain and two illustrative examples, they annotated six pairs of chains, labeled randomly as Chain A and Chain B. For each chain, they judged whether it maintained \textit{chain integrity} and was \textit{logically coherent}, defined as a plausible sequence where each step follows naturally from the previous one.
 At the end, participants reflected on their confidence and rated the difficulty of the annotation task on a 5-point Likert scale.
 They were also asked whether they believe they can construct a valid, coherent chain on climate change.
 If yes, they described how their chain would compare in length and detail to those evaluated; if no, they were asked to explain why.